 A \emph{path} in a weighted graph $G$ with vertex set $V$ and a weighted edge set $E$ is a finite sequence of distinct vertices $v_1, v_2, \ldots, v_k$ such that $(v_i, v_{i+1}) \in E$ for $i = 1, 2, \cdots, k-1$.
 We define the \emph{length} of a path $W$ as

 where $\omega_i$ is the weight of the edge $(v_i, v_{i+1})$ in $W$.

-A graph $G$ is said to be \emph{$2$-connected} if it does not have a vertex whose removal results in a disconnected graph, such a vertex is called a \emph{cut vertex}.
+A graph $G$ is said to be \emph{$2$-connected} if it does not have a vertex whose removal results in a disconnected graph.
+Such a vertex is called a \emph{cut vertex}.

-\begin{defn} We say that a non-split link diagram $D$ is \emph{near-alternating} if $D = \partial(F_G)$, where $G$ is a 2-connected, finite, weighted planar graph without one-edged loops with a single negative edge $e=(v, v')$ of weight $r<0$, such that $|r| \geq 2$.
-In addition, the graph $G^e$ obtained by deleting the edge $e$ from $G$ satisfies the following conditions. \begin{enumerate}[(a)] \item Let $\omega$ be the minimum of $\ell(W)$ taken over all paths $W$ in $G^e$ starting at $v$ and ending at $v'$ and let $t$ be the total number of such paths.
+\begin{defn} Let $D$ be a non-split link diagram $D = \partial(F_G)$, where $G$ is a 2-connected, finite, weighted planar graph without one-edged loops (an edge between the same vertex) with a single negative edge $e=(v, v')$ of weight $r<0$ and $|r| \geq 2$.
+Let $G\setminus e$ be the graph obtained from $G$ by deleting the edge $e$ and let $G/e$ be the graph obtained from $G$ by contracting $G$ along $e$.
+We say that $D$ is \emph{near-alternating} if the graph $G$ satisfies the following conditions. \begin{enumerate} \item Let $\omega$ be the minimum of $\ell(W)$ taken over all paths $W$ in $G \setminus e$ starting at $v$ and ending at $v'$, and let $t$ be the total number of such paths.
 Then $t>2$, and